Becoming an Australian Citizen

 - Those who applied prior to 1 October 2007;

 - Those with evidence of a relevant physical or mental incapacity;

 - Those who were born to a former Australian citizen;

 - Those who are stateless and were born in Australia;

 Applicants with a disability or a low level of English literacy may be given assistance to take the test.

 Once an application for citizenship is approved, the applicant is invited to attend a Citizenship Ceremony.
-At the ceremony, applicants will be required to make an Australian Citizenship Pledge, which pledges their loyalty to Australia and declares that they share the country’s democratic beliefs, respect its rights and liberties and will uphold and obey its laws.
+At the ceremony, applicants will be required to make an Australian Citizenship Pledge, which pledges their loyalty to the country and declares that they share the country’s democratic beliefs, respect its rights and liberties and will uphold and obey its laws.